 In fact, if the right balance is not found with underwriting guidelines, the coalition states in an open letter, a similar scenario that created the proliferation of subprime lending might once again be created, with borrowers of color facing high rates and fees, inevitably jeopardizing housing recovery.

-AREAA and the National Association of Hispanic Real Estate Professionals (NAHREP), and the National Association of Real Estate Brokers (NAREB), which represent more than 70,000 real community of America, surveyed its members who attended an early March Multicultural Real Estate & Policy Conference in Washington D.C.
+AREAA and the National Association of Hispanic Real Estate Professionals (NAHREP), and the National Association of Real Estate Brokers (NAREB), which represent more than 70,000 real See photos of homes for sale in your area and across the country on AOL Real Estate estate practitioners of color and the growing minority community of America, surveyed its members who attended an early March Multicultural Real Estate & Policy Conference in Washington D.C.

 When data were collected on their views of the home buying market and economic recovery efforts, nearly 80 percent of the attendees responded they "believe that the current policy efforts have done little to improve the situation facing minority home buyers."